Check Back for Updates

 By Rodney L. Arroyo, FAICP

-This work is a passion project for me.
-My goal is to continue to present my findings and facilitate a dialogue about the information, photographs, maps, and data that I share.
-Our education system does not, in my opinion, provide an adequate curriculum for teaching students of all ages about the many stories that make up Paradise Valley and Black Bottom and the lessons we can learn.
-I am hoping to play a role in changing that, in addition to sharing my research with adults.
+This research work is a passion project for me.
+My goal is to continue presenting my findings and facilitating a dialogue about the information, photographs, maps, and data I share.
+Our education system, in my opinion, does not provide an adequate curriculum for teaching students of all ages about the many stories that make up Paradise Valley and Black Bottom, and the lessons we can learn from them.
+I hope to help change that and share my research with people of all ages.

 Jazz and Blues Clubs in Detroit (1930s through 1950s)